aroberge/friendly-traceback-docs/docs/html/_sources/repl.rst.txt

 in a console (repl) but that they use an editor instead or a notebook environment as it is easier to edit and correct mistakes.
-However, using a console is useful to demonstrate various features of Friendly-traceback which can be made available in many editor/IDE environments.
+However, using a console is useful to demonstrate various features of Friendly which can be made available in many editor/IDE environments.
 Furthermore, the combination of using an editor and a console can be quite useful.